zubinchopra/portaldocs/portal-sdk/templates/portalfx-onboarding-extension.md

 extension authentication to ARM, postMessage/RPC layer and UserSettings, etc. are handled by Framework.
 To minimize the duplicate efforts on those items Fx provides some level of "blueprint" documentation you can use as a reference for compliance procedures.
 You are still responsible to go through the tools and submit the results for approval before shipping your extension.
-Contact [Amit Modi](mailto:ibiza-onboading-kick@microsoft.com) for any questions about Fx coverage.
+Contact Adam Abdelhamed](mailto:ibiza-onboading-kick@microsoft.com) for any questions about Fx coverage.

 | Policy | Fx coverage |